AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 Please refer to the
 `section on gnat2xml <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/gnat_utility_programs.html#the-ada-to-xml-converter-gnat2xml>`_
-from the GNAT User’s Guide for a detailed discussion on :program:`gnat2xml`.
+from the GNAT User's Guide for a detailed discussion on :program:`gnat2xml`.

 gnatpp